What is the Fulcrum Security?

 Outside funding was easily accessible in the debt and equity capital markets and could be raised under favorable terms, as the general sentiment regarding the broader economy was largely positive.

-For the first time since inception, LightingCo raised debt financing to re-invest into its operations, as it had seemingly found a stable niche, loyal customer base, and improved branding.
+For the first time since inception, LightingCo raised debt financing to re-invest in its operations, as it had seemingly found a stable niche, loyal customer base, and improved branding.

 Given its stable performance in the years preceding 2020, LightingCo’s management team and lenders were unconcerned with its ability to handle the increased debt burden.